-To do this, The Arc brings together people with disabilities, their families, dedicated professionals and others to create hope, growth and positive change.
-We strengthen people with disabilities, their parents, family members, and people who are important in their lives by connecting them across our national network of 730 community-based chapters.
-No other organization serving people with I/DD comes close in terms of the breadth and depth of The Arc’s reach into local communities.
+The Arc brings together people with disabilities, their families, dedicated professionals and others to create hope, growth and positive change.
+We strengthen relationships between people with disabilities, their parents, family members, and others by connecting them across our national network of 730 community-based chapters.
+No other organization serving people with I/DD comes close to the breadth and depth of The Arc’s reach into local communities.

-Through organizations like The Arc, your sibling receives supports and services that he/she needs to become a valued, contributing member of their community and you have access to the resources you need to help them achieve their life’s goals.
+Through organizations like The Arc, your sibling can receive supports and services that they needs to become a valued, contributing member of their community, and we give you access to the resources you need to help them achieve their life’s goals.
 We are committed to the full inclusion of people with I/DD in all aspects of community life throughout their lifetimes.

 As the nation’s leading advocate for all people with I/DD and their families, and the premier provider of the supports and services people want and need, we can help: